stoically/radical/README.md

 ### Verify sources

 This doesn't work yet since riot-webext depends on a [riot-web fork](https://github.com/stoically/riot-web).
-It'll be possible if the project gets upstreamed.
+It'll be possible if the fork gets upstreamed.

 <details>
 <summary>Instructions</summary>